Home Mortgage Loan ProgramsmtPrimeadmin

 Adjustable rate mortgages allow the interest rate on your home loan to fluctuate during its life after a set period of time like 5, 7 or 10 years.
 When financial markets are unstable, adjustable rate mortgages can be risky for home owners because the rate can increase annually or in shorter time periods, depending on the program.
 On the other hand, this type of mortgage may allow you to purchase a more expensive home.
 ARMS may be a good option for home buyers looking for a low rate and low monthly payments; however, if you are planning on staying in your home for more than 7 years, you may want to look into securing a fixed-rate mortgage to protect yourself against rising interest rates.
 Give Caroline a call today and find out if this program is right for you.

 HomeNow is for buyers who qualify for a mortgage but struggle to come up with a down payment.
-The program provides down payment and/or closing costs in the form of a one-time grant to eligible borrowers.
+The program provides down payment and/or closing costs in the form of a one-time grant to eligible borrowers or a 0% Second Mortgage.
 The grant does not have to be repaid, ever, and buyers have equity in their home from day one.
-The program can pair with Fannie Mae’s HomeReady conventional loan program, or with several government loan programs (FHA, VA, RD).
+Or the second mortgage stays on the house with no interest acruing.
+The program can pair with Fannie Mae’s HomeReady conventional loan program, or with several government loan programs (FHA, VA, USDA).

 - Covers up to 100% of down payment and/or closing costs

 - Structured as a grant – the borrower does not pay it back, ever

 - Builds equity from day one